 No sag, no squeak.
 They each feel like a tank, ready to hold an elephant.

-, minus the angled sides.
+The plan I used, minus the angled sides are below this article.
 I opted to raise the top shelf a little more, because I'm tall and it gives more room to access the bottom shelf.

 The total cost for each bin is under CA$50, .
 This is for the plywood, the cutting service and the screws.
 I imaging if you want to paint them, you'll go just over the $50-mark.
 Since I needed them for practicality rather tan aesthetics, I didn't paint them.

 Here's an after-picture of 3 of the bins:

 Leave a comment below with how you store your vinyl.
 I'd like to see how you keep everything organized.

 The plans: Right-click on the image and select "Save image as" (or similar wording) to save the plan on your computer.